Moringa-SDF-PTO5/myduka-group-5/README.md

 To create a README.md file for your main repository that serves as a template structure, you can include sections that provide essential information about your project, its purpose, setup instructions, and usage guidelines.
+Here’s a basic template you can start with: usage guidelines.
 Here’s a basic template you can start with:
 ### README.md Template

 ```markdown